An application of a small area procedure with correlation between measurement error and sampling error to the Conservation Effects Assessment Project: Model and Predictor

 where $M_{1i}(\bm{\omega})$ is defined in (\ref{m1iomega}).
 We use the jackknife technique to estimate $M_{2i}$ as well as the bias of $\hat{M}_{1i}$ for $M_{1i}(\bm{\omega})$.
 Let $\hat{\bm{\omega}}^{(k)}$ denote the estimator of $\bm{\omega}$ with area $k$ omitted.
 The jackknife estimator of $M_{2i}$ is defined as

 The jackknife estimate of the bias of the estimator of $M_{1i}$ is

 The estimator of the MSPE is then defined as

+\begin{myremark} The simplifying assumption that $e_{i}$ is independent of $\hat{\bm{\omega}}$ given $v_{i}$ facilitates construction of a simple MSPE estimator.
+The simulation studies presented in Section 3 verify that the MSPE estimator, constructed under this assumption, has good properties. \end{myremark}

-{\it Remark 4: } Alternatives to the jackknife variance estimator are Taylor linearization and the bootstrap.
+\begin{myremark} Alternatives to the jackknife variance estimator are Taylor linearization and the bootstrap.
 For this model, Taylor linearization is possible, but the operations are tedious.
-We prefer the jackknife relative to Taylor linearization for simplicity of implementation.
+We prefer the jackknife relative to Taylor linearization for simplicity of implementation. \end{myremark}

-{\it Remark 5: } We have used the assumption of normality when formulating the predictor and parameter estimators.
+\begin{myremark} We use the assumption of normality when formulating the predictor and when proving that the parameter estimators are consistent.
 The procedures, however, do not rely heavily on the normality assumption.
 The development of the predictor in \cite{ybarra2003} as the optimal convex combination between the direct estimator and $\beta_{0} + \bm{\beta}_{1}'\bm{W}_{i}$ does not require normality.
-The parameter estimators remain consistent under suitable assumptions on the fourth moments.
+The estimators of regression coefficients remain consistent under suitable assumptions on the fourth moments.
+We study the robustness of the prediction procedure to departures from normality through simulations. \end{myremark}